-There was nothing shameful about the chart Sebastian was pointing to, not unless one harbored an irrational hatred for bar charts.
-This one detailed only numbers, numbers collected with an arduous attention to detail, if Violet could say such a thing herself without being accused of hubris.
+There was nothing shameful about the figure Sebastian was pointing to, not unless one harbored an irrational hatred for bar charts.
+This one detailed only numbers—numbers collected with an arduous attention to detail, if Violet could say such a thing herself without being accused of hubris.

 She frowned, leaned forward an inch, and did her best to focus on Sebastian.

 “A complete disgrace,” the woman behind her responded.
 “That’s what it is.”
 Her voice, even in that whisper, carried.
-It was like a high-pitched adze, drilling directly into Violet’s skull.
+It was like a high-pitched trepanning drill, boring directly into Violet’s skull.
 “He’s flaunting his godless ways.
 He is the most dissolute reprobate.
 Talking in public about breeding and intercourse.”

 “There, there,” her companion whispered back.
 “Put your hands over your ears and I’ll let you know when it’s safe to listen again.”

-How was one to talk about the inheritance of without mentioning the act of propagation?
-Were people simply supposed to remain silent about basic biological facts for propriety’s sake?
-And knowing that Sebastian Malheur was going to discuss such odious topics, why had this pair come?
+How was one to talk about the inheritance of traits without mentioning the act of propagation?
+Were people supposed to remain silent about basic biological facts for propriety’s sake?
+And knowing that Sebastian Malheur was going to discuss topics that were odious to them, why had this pair come?

-“Malheur must think of such things all the times!” the high-pitched voice continued.
+“Malheur must think of such things all the time!” the high-pitched voice continued.
 “The filth.
 The depravity of such a mind.”

 In a way, they were.

-“There’s a reason,” her husband retorted, “that all of these so-called natural philosophers are men.
-The female sex is too good to engage in such disgusting thought.”
+“There’s a reason,” the husband retorted, “that all of these so-called natural philosophers are men.
+The female sex is too good to consider such disgusting thoughts.”

 “Hush,” she admonished them.
 The woman’s mouth rounded in surprise.
 Violet gave her a firm nod and then turned back.

 Oh, yes.
-This was a good one—one of her favorites.
-Slowly she relaxed.
+This was one of her favorites.
+Slowly, she relaxed.
 She began to sink back into Sebastian’s talk, the ebb and flow of the argument.
 A well-constructed lecture was like a cat’s purr: hard to achieve, and yet so, so satisfying when it finally—

 “I hear,” the woman continued, “that he ravishes a virtuous woman every night.
 Heavens, what will I do if his eye falls on me?”